eclipse-quneiform/quneiform/README.md

                            being sliced at runtime.
   pluralization:           Check for strings being used for both singular and plural that
                            should be use different variations.
+  articleOrPronoun:        Check for strings with an article (e.g., the, a) in front of a
+                           formatting placeholder.
+                           Also checks for pronouns being used as individual strings.

 --disable: Which checks to not perform.
 (Refer to options available above.)
            This will override any options passed to "--enable".